In General

 Pictures

-The picture below is of the classic New York City Transit Authority Worlds Fair subway car.
+The picture below is of the classic New York City Transit Authority Worlds Fair subway car, nicknamed "Blue Birds".
 The R-33 cars were built in 1962 and 1963, 500 were delivered.
 The cars were designed to be operated as a married pair, not because the two shared equipment, but rather, the cars only had one operators cab in each car.
 Now, if you are familiar with the number 7 line, you know that most of the platforms had room for 11 cars.
 So a number of the 500 cars delivered had cabs at both ends, not sure of the exact number.
 This is the style I am going to build.
 Not sure why they didn't just design a way to put three in a set, and disable the cab in the center car....
 The Wikipedia article does not mention or discuss the double cab cars at all.

-Back in the 60's, what is now the MTA, was called the NYCTA, or TA for short.
-In later years, they picked a Pennsy colored red to paint the cars, and they became known as "the redbirds".
-The blue ones famously served The Worlds Fair in Flushing, Queens, during 1964-1965.
-Most of us should be familiar with the sight, as two of the (still) standing towers at the end of the first Men In Black movie were at the fair's site.
+In later years, they picked a Pennsy colored red to paint the cars, and they became known as the "Red Birds".
+The blue painted ones famously served The Worlds Fair in Flushing, Queens, during 1964-1965.
+Most of us "old-timers" should be familiar with the fair, as two of the (still) standing towers at the end of the first Men In Black movie were at the fair's site.

 My version of the drawing below

 The picture below is the highest def picture I have come across to date.
 All three pictures below were taken at the Queensboro Hall.
 Ahhh, the good ole days when you could go between cars and stand at the window and watch everything coming at you.
-Great entertainment when I was a kid for 15 cents a ride, even if it was for a whole day!
+Great entertainment when I was a kid for 15 cents to ride them ALL DAY LONG!
+You never had to come out into the sunlight for anything, for, if you knew where they were, there were plenty of places to get lunch underground!

 The Subway Car